casper-network/docs-archive/implementation/serialization-standard.rst

    - E.g. ``7u32`` serializes as ``0x07000000``
    - E.g. ``1024u32`` serializes as ``0x00040000``

-- Wider numeric values (i.e. ``U128``, ``U256``, ``U512``) serialize as: one
-  byte given the length of the subsequent number (in bytes), followed by the two's complement representation with little-endian byte order.
+- Wider numeric values (i.e. ``U128``, ``U256``, ``U512``) serialize as one byte given the length of the subsequent number (in bytes), followed by the two's complement representation with little-endian byte order.
 The number of bytes should be chosen as small as possible to represent the given number.
 This is done to reduce the size of the serialization in the case of small numbers represented within a wide data type.

    - E.g. ``U512::from(7)`` serializes as ``0x0107``
    - E.g. ``U512::from(1024)`` serializes as ``0x020004``